edgedelta/docs/docs/agent-requirements.md

 ## Browser Support

-The Edge Delta Admin portal supports the current version of the following browsers:
+The Edge Delta App portal supports the current version of the following browsers:
   - Chrome
   - Firefox
   - Edge